Evan-Le-Chenadec/drna-py/README.md

-# DRNA
+# drna-py
-A simple library to convert DNA strands or RNA strands in the form of an array of character into another array of character representing the alpha-amino acids making up the protein.
+A simple Python library of functions to manipulate and analyse DNA, RNA and protein sequences.

 ## I) Functions
 ### 1) DNA_to_RNA and RNA_to_DNA